delreluca/adiram/README.md

 ## Syntax and evaluation

 Currently only untyped lambda calculus is supported.
-The syntax used in _adiram_ replaces the lambda sign by `\` and does not allow currying.
-Thus `\xy.x` is not valid and has to be written like `\x.\y.x`.
+The syntax used in _adiram_ replaces the lambda sign by `\` and does not allow multiple bindings instead of currying.
+Thus `\x y.x` is not valid and has to be written like `\x.\y.x`.

 Variable names may consist of more than one ASCII letter and digit but have to start with a letter.